-This project is aimed at helping to improve the education, health and self-esteem of many children from Quchuas families in difficult conditions of life, helps to give a better quality of life and education to these children
+This project is aimed at helping to improve the education and self-esteem of many children from Quechuas families in difficult conditions of life, helps to give a better quality of life and education .

-It is a completely experiential way of experiencing the Andean culture of Peru first hand, visiting villages, mountains, lakes and experiencing the Andean way of life and culture, which is still alive in the Peruvian Andes.
+It is a completely experiential way of knowing the Andean culture of Peru firsthand, visiting towns, mountains, lakes and experiencing the way of life and the Andean culture, which is still alive in the Peruvian Andes.

 Volunteering with the Sharing Dreams Project is an intense cross cultural learning experience.
 The needs are varied and large among the families in the program, yet smiles and genuine personal relations are the norm.
 Frank and the other “tichers” are highly respected and warmly received.